AnastasiaKarpenko/BIOTOPE_App-Android/README.md

 You may watch the demo video and description of the project https://www.youtube.com/watch?v=V79A4_eHbH8

 To read more about the app implementation please open [Master Thesis](https://github.com/AnastasiaKarpenko/BIOTOPE_App/blob/master/master_Karpenko_Anastasiia_2017.pdf), Chapter 7 "Implementation" (page 46).
-Or read an article ["Open IoT Ecosystem on Smart Ev Charging"] (https://www.researchgate.net/publication/327689972_Open_IoT_Ecosystem_for_Smart_EV_Charging) in the IEEE Global IoT Summit proceedings 2018
+Or read an article [Open IoT Ecosystem on Smart Ev Charging](https://www.researchgate.net/publication/327689972_Open_IoT_Ecosystem_for_Smart_EV_Charging) in the IEEE Global IoT Summit proceedings 2018

 ATTENTION:
 To run the app, please use your own API KEY for Google Maps in the newly created string resource with the name "google_maps_key".